 Yes, Altitude sickness is quite common on the Manaslu Circuit Trek, especially at higher elevations like Larkya La Pass, which is over 5,000 meters (16,404 feet).
 The risk of altitude sickness increases significantly above 2,500 meters (8,200 feet) because oxygen levels drop, making it harder for the body to adjust.
 The symptoms of altitude sickness are headache, fever, nausea, shortness of breath, fatigue, etc. These symptoms occur during the regular Acute Mountain Sickness; however, there are more serious conditions as well.

-High Altitude Pulmonary Edema (HAPE) and High Altitude Cerebral Edema (HACE) are two of the serious versions of altitude sickness.
-In HAPE, the condition affects the hearts and lungs of the victims, and HACE affects the brain of the victim, as both of these conditions can be fatal.
-Hence before going out to experience the tough high-altitude trek like the Manaslu Circuit.
+High Altitude Pulmonary Edema (HAPE) and High Altitude Cerebral Edema (HACE) are two of the serious forms of altitude sickness.
+In HAPE, the condition affects the heart and lungs of the victims, and HACE affects the brain of the victim, as both of these conditions can be fatal.
+Hence, before going out to experience the tough high-altitude trek like the Manaslu Circuit.
 Here are some ways to minimize or prevent altitude sickness during the Manaslu Circuit Trek.

 - Proper acclimatization is needed, which means at least a day or two days of rest.